Check in at your Sunwise accommodation!

 Things to do on Bonaire

-- Washington Slagbaai National Park.
-When you look at the map above, you can see that about one fifth of the island, the whole north where it says “Washington Slagbaai” is our national park.
+1. Washington Slagbaai National Park.
+About one fifth of the island, the whole north is our national park, Washington Slagbaai.
 This area once consisted of two plantations, Washington and Slagbaai, and now it is a nature sanctuary – location on Google Maps

 It’s all about nature!

 As you will soon notice: Bonaire is all about relaxing, no stress, and… nature!
-The island doesn’t have high-rise buildings, manmade beaches and polluting industry.
+The island doesn’t have high-rise buildings, artificial beaches and polluting industry.
 Bonaire and its people are all about nature and the environment.
 For that reason we also have 5, by the RAMSAR Convention protected areas (Washington Slagbaai, Lac Bay, Klein Bonaire, Gotomeer and the Pekelmeer), but also measures have been taken to protect the sensitive nature, including the flamingos, the pristine reefs, the mangrove forests, the sea turtles and the conch with its Queen’s shell.

 Nature Tag